You should login first to your account to test the APIs with.

 [

-"initiated", "validating", "funds_processing", "receiver_settled", "failed", "success" ]
+"initiating", "validating", "processing", "settling", "failed", "success" ]

 Identifies the type of lifecycle event recorded for the payout transaction.
 Each event represents a specific step or state change that occurred during the transaction’s processing.